Frequently Asked Questions

 What is the difference between Dimensional Lumber and Nominal Lumber?

 Dimensional lumber is sometimes also called “full dimension” lumber.
 Back when this wood was cut into lumber, mills made all lumber full dimension.
-Later, companies started cutting wood into smaller dimensions, but still calling it a 2x4, which makes it “nominal lumber”.
+Later, companies started cutting into wood smaller dimensions, but still calling it a 2x4, which makes it “nominal lumber”.
 Dimensional lumber makes great furniture because there’s more to work with!

 Why is Reclaimed Wood more expensive than fresh cut lumber?